XavierDefontaine/CV/README.md

 ## Education

 #### Makers Academy (September 2020 - November 2020)
-Makers is a highly selective and 12 week an intensive software development bootcamp.
+Makers is a highly selective and 12 week intensive software development bootcamp.
 Throughout the course, we were taught the following:

 - Languages: Ruby,JavaScript, SQL (PostgreSQL, ActiveRecord), HTML, CSS
 - Frameworks: Sinatra, Ruby on Rails